gawen/WireHub/READMORE.md

 A WireHub **peer** is a network node running WireHub.
 Each peer has a Curve25519 private key, used as a proof of its identity in the network.
 Its network address is its Curve25519 public key.
-The human-readable version of a peer address if encoded with Base64 (e.g. `P17zMwXJF..._KX3w`).
+The human-readable version of a peer address is encoded with Base64 (e.g. `P17zMwXJF..._KX3w`).

 Peers form a Kademilia DHT.
 The distance function `XOR` is used to make peers